 Sesame Express train set: comes with at least four train cars, tracks, Big Bird and Cookie Monster

 Knickerbocker also made tote bags with a pocket on the side that held a miniature rag doll, though I'm not certain if it was the 4 inch or 6 inch doll.
 I recall seeing one with either a Cookie Monster or Oscar doll in the pocket.
 Today the tote bag is not as common as the playsets, but they were quite popular back in the 70s.
+The Muppet Wiki website has a few images:

 This is the 14" Talking Count rag doll by Knickerbocker.
 I've shown it below next to the 15" Bert for size comparison.
 This doll is broken and no longer "talks", but originally it had a pull string on the back.
 The 15 inch Ernie and Bert rag dolls were available in the 1975 Wards Christmas catalogue.
 I'm not certain specifically when the Count doll was made, likely the mid to late 1970s.